30 Surnames with Roots in Akita Prefecture's Prestigious Families

 Akaotsu

-the twelve powerful Yuri clans that existed in various parts of Yuri County , Dewa Province during the Sengoku period.
-They were local lords from Akaotsu (Yurihonjo City), Yuri County, Dewa Province.
-They are said to have entered Yuri County during the Nanboku-cho period.
+powerful local families that existed in various parts of Yuri County, Dewa Province during the Sengoku period Twelve Yuri clans,.
+They were local lords of Akaotsu, Yuri County, Dewa Province (present-day Yurihonjo City).
+It is said that they entered Yuri County during the Nanboku-cho period.

 Asagi